hungk901/CreativeCoding-oF-F15/Week02_Leaf/README.md

-#Week 2-Leaf
+#Week 02 - Leaf

-###Create some leaves.
+###Let's create some leaves and give them some cool features.

-I changed the color of leaves and addded fruits on the leaves.
+* I change the color of leaves,
+* Addd fruits on the leaves.